-Time trials are said to be the purest form of competitive cycling with each rider, on his/her own, against the clock – no drafting and no team tactics.
-You do not have to be a champion, every rider fights their own battle, to improve their previous best time and to try and beat their peer group at whatever level.
-Time trials are also the least intrusive event to other road users.
+Time trials are said to be the purest form of competitive cycling, with each rider on his/her own, against the clock – no drafting and no team tactics.
+You do not have to be a champion, every rider fights their own battle - to improve their previous best time and to try and beat their peer group at whatever level.
 Courses are almost always designed with only left turns or roundabout turns and, of course, no traffic lights.
-Below is a guide to TT's written by our very own Andy 'The Hammer' Newham.

-Time trialling can be an odd world full of strange words and acronyms; click here is the LW glossary of Time Trialling terms!
+Time trialling can be an odd world full of strange words and acronyms !
+For our glossary of Time Trial terms click here .

-These are events put on by clubs and opened up for anybody from any club (registered with CTT) to enter.
-They are mostly held on Saturdays and Sundays and have a closing date for entries c.12 days before the event.
-These events can be entered via internet or by sending a cheque through the post.
-A list of events for the year can be found by following this link : http://www.cyclingtimetrials.org.uk/
+These are events put on by clubs and opened up for anybody from any club (registered with CTT - Cycling Time Trials) to enter.
+They are mostly held on Saturdays and Sundays and have a closing date for entries around 12 days before the event.
+These events can be entered online or by sending a cheque through the post.
+A list of events for the year and details of how to register with CTT can be found here

 So, you've entered, got a bike (either road or time trial - clip on bars are fine if you have them) and have laid out either your club kit, or a plain kit, ready to race (please note, you cannot advertise on your clothing unless they are an official sponsor of your club - Lindum are not an official sponsor, so you cannot wear Lindum kit for open time trialling).
 Now we move on to what you can expect on the day….